-Where an employer wishes to furlough an employee who has returned to work from statutory leave, the correct reference salary is their normal gross salary, not the pay they received whilst on statutory leave.
-In this context, "statutory leave" means: sick leave; maternity leave; paternity leave; adoption leave; shared parental leave; unpaid parental leave and parental bereavement leave.
+Where an employer wishes to furlough an employee who has returned to work from statutory leave, the correct reference salary is the amount they would have been paid if they had been on paid annual leave.
+The same principle also applies if the employee takes a period of additional leave on reduced pay immediately after the end of a period of statutory leave.
+In this context, statutory leave means: sick leave; maternity leave; paternity leave; adoption leave; shared parental leave (whether paid or unpaid); unpaid parental leave and parental bereavement leave.